Microexpression: Universality

 A significant amount of research has been done in respect to whether basic facial expressions are universal or are culturally distinct.
 After Charles Darwin had written The Expression of the Emotions in Man and Animals it was widely accepted that facial expressions of emotion are universal and biologically determined.
 Many writers have disagreed with this statement.
-David Matsumoto however agreed with this statement in his study of sighted and blind Olympians.
+However, David Matsumoto agreed with this statement in his study of sighted and blind Olympians.
 Using thousands of photographs captured at the 2004 Olympic and Paralympic Games, Matsumoto compared the facial expressions of sighted and blind judo athletes, including individuals who were born blind.
 All competitors displayed the same expressions in response to winning and losing.
-Matsumoto discovered that both blind and sighted competitors displayed similar facial expression, during winnings and loss.
+Matsumoto discovered that both blind and sighted competitors displayed similar facial expressions, during winning and losing.
 These results suggest that our ability to modify our faces to fit the social setting is not learned visually.
 Matsumoto also has training tools he has created on his website that teaches people how to identify micro and subtle facial expressions of emotion.